0x888e/certs/README.md

 # Extract certificate data files from BGW210 and BGW320 routers

-This repository exists to retrieve calibration data from BGW routers.
+Retrieves 802.1x certificate calibration data from BGW routers.
 This data must be converted into `wpa_supplicant` compatible configuration files / certificates using [mfg_dat_decode](https://www.devicelocksmith.com/2018/12/eap-tls-credentials-decoder-for-nvg-and.html) from devicelocksmith (aka dls).

 > [!CAUTION]
 > This method requires downgrading firmware to earlier versions.
 That may result in configuration incompatibilities, which can result in the loss of various settings on the BGW.